 - The equipment is properly maintained as per the recommendations of the manufacturer.

-- The equipment is operated as per the recommended operational procedures of the manufacturer.
+- Check whether the client operates the equipment as per the recommended procedures of the manufacturer.

 The performance of the equipment varies as per the distribution and the type of material kept inside the area.
 Hence it is important to test the equipment under all such circumstances.
 The whole process will involve rigorous testing for extreme conditions to ensure the reliability of the same.